Who a Fractional Head of Logistics Is For

 What These Organizations Are Often Experiencing

-Organizations that benefit from fractional logistics leadership often describe situations like:
+Organizations that benefit from a Fractional Head of Logistics often describe situations like:

 “I don’t have time for my core responsibilities, because I have to manage logistics.”